Omnicom Technical Analysis (NYSE:OMC)

 OMC stock price movements can be forecasted by using triggers based on moving averages, which are also some of the simplest technical indicators.
 The way the averages are calculated in each of the 2 popular cases, that is SMA and EMA varies, however the interpretation of Omnicom chart patterns after the calculations remain the same.
-The 100 day moving average of 46 is above the last closing price of 86.34.
 A rise in trend over the long term indicates a long term uptrend.
 Similarly a falling OMC moving average implies that Omnicom stock price is falling.

 Omnicom Bollinger Bands:

 Bollinger bands consist of two price bands above and below a center line for any company stock like Omnicom.
 The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.

 Omnicom Relative Strength Index: